markabrahams/node-net-snmp/README.md

 This object contains constants to select a supported encryption algorithm for SNMPv3 messages that require privacy:
  * `des` - for DES encryption (CBC-DES)
- * `aes` - for AES encryption (CFB-AES-128)
+ * `aes` - for 128-bit AES encryption (CFB-AES-128)
+ * `aes256b` - for 256-bit AES encryption (CFB-AES-256) with "Blumenthal" key localiztaion
+ * `aes256r` - for 256-bit AES encryption (CFB-AES-256) with "Reeder" key localiztaion

-DES is the sole encryption algorithm specified in the original SNMPv3 User-Based Security Model RFC (RFC 3414); AES for SNMPv3 was added later in RFC 3826.
+DES is the sole encryption algorithm specified in the original SNMPv3 User-Based Security Model RFC (RFC 3414); 128-bit AES for SNMPv3 was added later in RFC 3826.
+256-bit AES has *not* been standardized, and as such comes with two varieties of key localization.
+Cisco and a number of other vendors commonly use the "Reeder" key localization variant.
 Other encryption algorithms are not supported.

 ## snmp.AgentXPduType